thandipearl/Capstone-Project-II-Bike_Sales-Analysis-SQL-Excel-Tableau-/README.md

 - **`Bike_Sales_Excel_Interactive_Dashboard.PNG`**: A screenshot of the interactive sales dashboard built in Excel.
 It includes PivotTables, charts, and slicers for filtering key sales metrics.

 - **`Bike_Sales_Tableau_Interactive_Dashboard.png`**: A screenshot of the interactive Tableau dashboard, offering more advanced visuals and interactivity to explore sales performance.
+[Click here to Interact with the Dashboard](https://public.tableau.com/app/profile/thandiwe.dlomo4563/viz/BikeSalesExecutiveDashboard/Dashboard1)

 - **`SQL-Server-Sample-Database.zip`**: A compressed sample database used for this project, allowing others to replicate the data collection and querying steps.